Zulkhuu/self-driving-car/P3_traffic_sign_classifier/README.md

 Thus images will not be converted to grayscale, instead our neural network input will have 3 channel.

 In the preprocessing step, dataset is:
+ - Resized to fit input to Neural Network
  - Converted to floating type
  - Normailzed with Min-Max scaling to a range of [0.1, 0.9]
+ - Shuffled

+ To fit NN input data size and type, input image should be converted.

+ Min-Max scaling was used for numerical stability and to prevent vanishing gradient problem happening.
+As network becomes deeper, it becomes easy for calculated values to get either too large or too small in the forward propagtion and produce not much gradients in back propagation.
+One way to address this issue is to normalize input images with Min-Max scaling in the preprocessing(Used in LeNet, choice of activation layer and batch normalization also tackles vanishing gradient).

+ Finally shuffling was also done during training to ensure that order of the data doesn't affect model's training.

 ### Model architecture: